AGENDA

 The pasture example

-- herder keeps the whole benefit of adding one more (the profits)
+- each shepherd keeps the whole benefit of adding one more sheep

-- herder shares the cost of adding one more with the other 9 farmers (the depletion of the pasture)
+- each shepherd shares the cost (harm) of adding one more with the other 9

 - National park access (commons=park)